CiscoDevNet/intersight-powershell/docs/Set-IntersightComputeServerSetting.md

 ```

 ### -CmosReset
-The allowed actions on the CMOS Reset.\n* `Ready` - CMOS Reset operation is allowed to be done on the server in this state.\n* `Pending` - This indicates that the previous CMOS Reset operation on this server has not completed due to a pending power cycle.
+The allowed actions on the CMOS Reset.\n* `Ready` - CMOS Reset operation is allowed to be done on the server in this state.\n* `Pending` - The identifier to state that the previous CMOS Reset operation on this server has not completed due to a pending power cycle.
 CMOS Reset operation cannot be done on the server when in this state.\n* `Reset` - The value that the UI/API needs to provide to trigger a CMOS Reset operation on a server.

 ```yaml
 Type: ComputeServerSetting.CmosResetEnum